Coherent Charge Oscillations in a Bilayer Graphene Double Quantum Dot

 Besides studying the dispersion of the TLS, PAT spectroscopy measurements also probe its coherent properties.
 From the full width at half maximum (FWHM), $\gamma$, of the PAT resonance, the ensemble decoherence time $T_{2,\mathrm{PAT}}^* = 2h/(\alpha\gamma)$ of the charge degree of freedom can be estimated~\cite{Abragam,petersson2010quantum, petta2004manipulation} The fits in Fig.~\ref{f2}g, yield a $T_{2,\mathrm{PAT}}^*$ at the positive (red) and negative (blue) PAT peak of $\SI{422}{\pico \second}$ and $\SI{291}{\pico \second}$, respectively.
 We assign the timescale extracted in this experiment to the ensemble decoherence time as it results from a current that is integrated over many pulse cycles and can thus be viewed as a time-ensemble average.

-In order to obtain a better understanding of the dynamics of the TLS and to gain insight into the charge decoherence time, we perform LZS interferometry measurements, a powerful technique, where the TLS is driven non-adiabatically through the anti-crossing of the energy levels.
-To this end, a voltage pulse with a finite rise time is applied to the left finger gate, see Fig.~\ref{f3}a.
-We initialize (i) the excess electron in the right QD by allowing it to relax into the ground state, $\ket{\mathrm{R}}$, at a detuning $\varepsilon_\mathrm{i} < 0$ for a time $t_\mathrm{i} \approx \SI{4}{\nano\second}$.
+In order to obtain a better understanding of the dynamics of the TLS and to gain insight into the charge decoherence time, we perform LZSM interferometry measurements, a powerful technique, where the TLS is driven non-adiabatically through the anti-crossing of the energy levels.
+To this end, a voltage pulse with a finite rise time, $t_\mathrm{r}\approx\SI{140}{ps}$, is applied to the left finger gate, see Fig.~\ref{f3}a.
+We initialize (i) the excess electron in the right QD by allowing it to relax into the ground state, $\ket{\mathrm{R}}$, at a detuning $\varepsilon_\mathrm{i} < 0$ for a time $t_\mathrm{i} \approx \SI{3}{\nano\second}$.
+To ensure a sufficient initialization but still keep a high signal-to-noise ratio, the initialization time was chosen such that $t_\mathrm{i} \gtrsim 1/\Gamma_\mathrm{comb}\approx \SI{1.6}{ns}$, where $\Gamma_\mathrm{comb}$ is the combined tunneling rate through the DQD, estimated from finite bias spectroscopy (see Supplementary Fig.~1).
 The initial state of the TLS is shown in the level scheme (Fig.~\ref{f3}b\,(1)) as well as in the energy diagram and Bloch sphere representation (Fig.~\ref{f3}c\,(1)).
 After the initialization, the chemical potential of the left QD is shifted by a voltage pulse of nominal amplitude $V_\mathrm{p}$, corresponding to an effective detuning pulse of amplitude $A_\mathrm{p}$ applied to the sample (see Methods for details).
-The change in detuning is approximated to occur at a constant rate $v = |\partial\varepsilon / \partial t|$.
+The change in detuning is approximated to occur at a constant rate $v = |\partial\varepsilon / \partial t|\approx\SI{1.6}{\mu eV/ps}$.
 When passing the anti-crossing at zero detuning, the system undergoes a Landau-Zener (LZ) transition from the ground to the excited state with a transition probability given by~\cite{shevchenko2010landau}

 and picks up a relative Stokes phase $\varphi_\mathrm{S}$, marked in blue on the equator of the Bloch sphere in Fig.~\ref{f3}c\,(2).
 The LZ transition results in a superposition state with weights $1-P_\mathrm{LZ}$ and $P_\mathrm{LZ}$ in the ground and excited state, respectively (Figs.~\ref{f3}b\,(2), \ref{f3}c\,(2)).
 The ratio of the weights is experimentally accessible via $v$.
 In the adiabatic limit ($hv \ll \Delta^2$), the system remains in the ground state, while in the non-adiabatic limit ($hv \gg \Delta^2$), the entire wave function transitions to the excited state.
 After the first LZ transition, the system is allowed to time-evolve freely at the point of maximum detuning $\varepsilon_\mathrm{i}+A_\mathrm{p}$ for a time $t_\mathrm{p}$ (Figs.~\ref{f3}b\,(3), \ref{f3}c\,(3)).
 It accumulates another phase contribution given by~\cite{shevchenko2010landau}